Subham0207/HardAcclDSL/instruction.md

 - AST will be the source of truth for visual scripting and Lua emission.

 ## Next Steps (AST-First Plan)
-1. Add backend graph snapshot contracts (DTOs) and validation diagnostics.
+1. Add server-side snapshot validation diagnostics on top of `VisualScriptGraphIndex`.
 2. Implement backend graph -> AST mapper using execution flow ordering + data flow expressions.
 3. Add endpoint to return mapped AST from snapshot (or extend `/api/lua/graph-snapshot` response with AST).
 4. Add AST validation diagnostics (semantic and placement checks).